sofrel-group14/ci/README.md

 # Continuous Integration Server

 A continuous integration server written in Java.
 The server is implemented as a REST API with a frontend which can be found [here](http://axelelmarsson.se).
 The REST API was implemented using Spring Boot and we made the builds persistant using MongoDB.
-The MongoDB is hosted on MongoDB Atlas.
+The MongoDB database is hosted locally on a Server.
+The entire project is hosted on a Raspberry Pi.
 There currently exist 3 enpoints:

 1. /logs - which contains all the builds that have been pushed to CI Server
 2. /log/{id} - Which Contains the details of a specific build.